"Invisible Grip – A Mindset Community for Radical Discernment & Inner Sovereignty""A Philosophical non-book " "nothing to do with pole dancing"

 Radical Discernment: Learning to hear the silent gesture over the loud noise of the crowd.Vision Integrity: Staying true to your internal compass when the "walls" of society or religion shift.The Long Game: Moving from being "controlled" to being the one who holds the grip on their own reality.If you are tired of the shifting walls and the whispers that try to control you, it’s time to find your grip.

-Stewart Traill in the early days used the church of Bible Understanding flew a banner at large crowds to recruit young people and build his brand.
+Stewart Traill in the early days used the church of Bible Understanding's airplane to fly a banner at large crowds to recruit young people and build his brand.

 The mask hides amaze